vanshika0111/AI--Voice-Assistance/readme.md

     - google a search for you
     - plays a song from the device provided the path of songs is mentioned
     - can be used as a reminder
-    - memorizes the information which the user asks it to remember by writing it to a text file
+    - memorizes the information which the user asks it to remember by writing it to a text file (here, *data.txt*)
     - tell you jokes in a boredom
     - send the mails on user's behalf
     - take a snapshot of the screen